Navigating Veteran Employees: A Guide for New Leaders

 Highlighting how their experience can help transition the team smoothly.

-Deal with Resistance to Change Proactively
+D: Deal with Resistance to Change Proactively

 Change is difficult for many employees, especially those who have followed the same routines for years.
 To ease the transition: